vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 more fatigue, or possibly a bit of deconditioning from not having done strength exercises for a while (skipping them on two days and then skipping all exercises on the next two days).

+## 2025-04-30: skipped hand gripper exercises and strength exercises

+On Wednesday 2025-04-30, I skipped hand gripper exercises and strength exercises to conserve both time and energy for stuff in the coming days.